-The intake Title VII Officer will also explain that the complaining employee shall not be subject to retaliation or retribution by reason of making the complaint and that confidentiality shall be maintained throughout the process, except as necessary to assure fair and due process.
+The Title IX Coordinator will ensure that appropriate supportive measures are provided and assure due process as described in regulations.
+The Title IX Coordinator will also explain that the parties (Complainants and Respondents) and any third-party witnesses may not be subjected to retaliation or retribution, and that confidentiality shall be maintained throughout the process, except as necessary to assure fair and due process.

-An informal complaint will be promptly reviewed by an intake Title VII Officer, who shall issue a written report to the Superintendent of Schools within seven (7) calendar days.
-The Superintendent shall take such further action necessary to reasonably deter any further act prohibited by this policy.
+When the District has knowledge of an alleged act of sexual harassment or when a Complainant does not file a formal Title IX complaint, or files an informal complaint (not alleging a violation of Title IX) there will be a prompt review by a Title IX Coordinator, who shall issue a written report to the Superintendent of Schools, within ten (10) days.
+The Superintendent shall take such further action necessary to reasonably deter any further act prohibited by this policy if corrective action is warranted.
+Such further action may include referring the matter to a Title IX investigator as if it had been filed as a formal complaint.

-Such further action may include referring the matter to a Title VII investigator as if it had been filed as a formal complaint.
+All formal complaints shall be received in writing or reduced to writing by a Title IX Coordinator, who shall personally, or by reference to a trained designee on the Board of Education's approval list, conduct a full and fair investigation of the complaint, in accordance with applicable regulations.
+Disciplinary action or other punitive remedies against a Respondent shall not be imposed until the investigation is completed, although an employee may be placed on leave during the pendency of the grievance process, in accordance with all applicable collective bargaining agreements and statutory protections.
+Discipline for other misconduct may be effectuated, even if arising from the same facts and circumstances that gave rise to the sexual harassment complaint, so long as no retaliatory basis for such discipline may be imputed.
+The burden of proof in determining a finding of sexual harassment is upon the District and requires a preponderance of credible and relevant evidence to establish a violation.

-All formal complaints shall be received in writing or reduced to writing by an intake Title VII Officer, who shall personally, or by reference to a designee on the Board's approval list of Title VII officers and/or investigators, conduct a full and fair investigation of the complaint, make written findings of fact and, where warranted, recommend a resolution to the Superintendent of Schools.
-The Superintendent of Schools shall advise the complainant and the subject of the complaint of the disposition of the complaint that may include:
+The Complainant and the Respondent shall be advised in writing of the disposition of the complaint, which may include:

-- a finding that this policy has not been violated; or - a finding that this policy has been violated and a critical evaluative letter has been issued with a requirement of corrective training for the subject of the complaint; or - that disciplinary action has been taken or where pre-disciplinary charges must be preferred, that they have been preferred in order to convene a disciplinary hearing.
+- 1. A finding that this policy has not been violated; or - 2.
+A finding that this policy has been violated and corrective measures have been implemented; or - 3.
+That disciplinary action will be taken or, where pre-disciplinary charges must be preferred, that they have been preferred in order to convene a disciplinary hearing.

-The Board shall appoint more than one Title VII Officer and several designated Title VII formal complaint investigators.
-Complainant will have a choice of which Title VII Officer to approach regarding a Title VII complaint.
-If the complaint is about the Superintendent of Schools, the Board shall stand in the Superintendent's place for review activities.
+The Board of Education shall appoint more than one Title IX Coordinator and several designated Title IX formal complaint investigators.
+A Complainant will have a choice of which Title IX Coordinator to approach regarding a Title IX complaint.
+If the complaint is about the Superintendent of Schools, the Board may stand in the Superintendent's place for review or may engage independent counsel.